tboox/tbox/CONTRIBUTING.md

 * Use the same coding conventions as the rest of the project.
 * Ensure your edited codes with four spaces instead of TAB.
 * Please commit code to `dev` branch and we will merge into `master` branch in feature
+* Before adding new features and new modules, please go to issues to submit the relevant feature description first

 # 贡献代码